On a problem of optimal transport under marginal martingale constraints: Other cost functions---other optimal martingale couplings

-\begin{proof} Let $\pi$ be optimal and $\Gamma$ according to Lemma \ref{GlobalLocal}.
+\begin{pf} Let $\pi$ be optimal and $\Gamma$ according to Lemma~\ref {GlobalLocal}.
 If there are only countably many continuity points of $\mu$ such that $\card(\Gamma_x)\geq k+1$, then we can remove them.
 Assume for contradiction that there are uncountably many.
+Consider the set